jtroussard/HD-Hound/README.md

 # Hard Drive Hound (work in progress)
 ## Announcements
 06/27/17 - Things are looking better.
 After checking my access to Microcenter website this morning, I received a different error page and started to dig a little more.
 Turns out mircocenters entire system is exerpeiencing a glitch, phonelines, website and even their POS systems are having issues.
 There are reports of agents having to conduct sales by hand and giving out old school hand written receipts!
-Looks like this project might need to be reworked when the site comes back up (updates?) but I have decided I really want to incorperate best practices into my scraper.
+Looks like this project might need to be reworked when the site comes back up (updates?) but I have decided I really want to incorporate best practices into my scraper.
 <p align="center">
 <a href="http://imgur.com/BrqbMDC"><img src="http://i.imgur.com/BrqbMDC.png?1" title="source: imgur.com" /></a>
 </p><br>